Valerion VisionMaster Pro 2 Projector Review

 Movies

-The Valerion VisionMaster Pro 2 is a great choice for watching movies.
-It's a very bright projector, with fantastic brightness uniformity, so content is bright even when a light or two is on.
-It's also an extremely vibrant projector in SDR and HDR due to its incredibly wide color gamut.
-Its contrast is good overall, especially when watching darker content, as its blacks are raised when watching very bright scenes.
+The Valerion VisionMaster Pro 2 is an excellent choice for watching movies.
+It's a very bright projector, with fantastic brightness uniformity, so the content is bright even when a light or two is on.
+It's also an extremely vibrant projector due to its incredibly wide color gamut.
+Its contrast is great overall, and it stays strong regardless of how bright the scene is.
 Its pre-calibration accuracy is decent; good enough for most people, but purists will want to calibrate it.
 Thankfully, it's easy to calibrate with its included tools.

 Pros